lucasdicioccio/deptrack-project/deptrack-devops-examples/README.md

 the chroot setup (such as a running daemon).
 We actually can callback more DepTrack-Devops nodes from within the Docker container as the command to run when starting the container.
-This callback technique is implemented as the `deptrack-devops-example-docker-callback` in the above example.
+This callback technique is implemented as the `deptrack-devops-example-docker-callback-build` in the above example.
 One advantage here is that since we create the Docker image and container, we can `docker copy` a binary we know ahead of time and then call this binary.
 This callback setup is pretty oblivious to the type of nodes we need to turnup (say, a Nginx server or anthing you can express using DepTrack DevOps).
 As a result, we provide a `dockerize` function that turn-ups arbitrary serializable DevOps from within Docker containers.
 One key advantage of this technique is that GHC (the Haskell compiler) will know the type of the node running in the Docker container, which can let you build complex but type-checked infrastructures.
+In this example, we build the PostGrest binary in the Docker container (using the same code as in the deptrack-devops-example-postgrest example, but copy/pasted because we organized examples so that everything is the Main module) and we then copy the binary outside.
+One could build upon this example to then configure PostGreSQL locally.

 The serialization mechanism leverages
 ![https://github.com/tweag/distributed-closure](distributed-closure) and the